raspberrypilearning/party-pinata/en/step_6.md

 + Details of what you want to make next with your coding skills

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-The first Code Club projects were written in English but within a year they had been translated into Brazilian Portuguese, Dutch, German, Norwegian and Ukrainian.
-French, Greek and Spanish translations quickly followed and now some of the Code Club projects have been translated into <span style="color: #0faeb0">**28 native languages**</span>.
+The first Code Club projects were written in English, but within a year they had been translated into Brazilian Portuguese, Dutch, German, Norwegian, and Ukrainian.
+French, Greek, and Spanish translations quickly followed and now some of the Code Club projects have been translated into <span style="color: #0faeb0">**28 native languages**</span>.
 Thank you to our awesome translation community!

 ![Multiple images saying Happy Birthday in various native languages.](images/birthday-languages.png)
 </p>